ankurk91/wp-google-map/readme.txt

 There are many of Map plugins in plugin directory, but most of them not written well.
 Means they put lots of java script (uncompressed) code on every page of your website.
 They also loads jquery file before them which effects your page speed.
-This plugin will put its code on the required page only.
+This plugin will enqueue its js files on the required page only.
+It will minify all java script code before serving to users.
-It will write compressed java script code, and does not depends on external js library like: jQuery.
+It does not depends on external js library like: jQuery.

 = What is the short-code for this plugin =